StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb6a-the-study-of-the-christian-walk-group-study/confession-forgiveness-avoiding-self-loathing-and-reorienting-towards-god-after-we-fall/_index.md

 ### Looking back is not productive for us as Christians {#looking-back-is-not-productive-for-us-as-christians}

 {{< properties
-Sin > We should not dwell on the past, but keep our eyes fixed forward"
+stags="Sin > We should not dwell on the past, but keep our eyes fixed forward"
 >}}

 It should also be noted that long post-mortems following spiritual defeats serve no useful purpose and can often cause us to set our gaze looking backwards instead of forwards as we ought to be doing.